Days Against Violence

 The first module began every time with the analysis of a physical conflict.
 From contact look, over to the verbal contact phase "What are you looking at, stupid?", the shoving phase and all the way to the physical struggle, everything was analysed and enacted.

-The students were shown ways to react de-escalatingly in each of these phases and to avoid a fight.
+The students were shown ways to de-escalate in each of these phases and to avoid a fight.

-Then the terms "self-defense" and "assistance in an emergency" were defined and examples were presented to illustrate them.
+Then the terms "self-defence" and "assistance in an emergency" were defined and examples were presented to illustrate them.